ronnyml/snowplow-wiki/setup-guide/2-setup-a-tracker/javascript-tracker/Integrating-javascript-tags-with-Google-Tag-Manager.md

 Detailed documentation on how to capture the complete range of events possible with Snowplow can be found in the [[Javascript Tracker]] section of the [Technical Documentation] (snowplow-technical-documentation).

-Note: we recommend after you finish consulting the technical documentation related to the events supported by the Javascript tracker that you return to the setup guide to complete the setup.
+Note: we recommend after you finish consulting the technical documentation related to the events supported by the JavaScript Tracker that you return to the setup guide to complete the setup.

 <a name="publish" />
 ### 2.5 Publishing changes to GTM